wikimedia/mediawiki-tools-scap/docs/scap3/repo_config.rst

 Configuring a Git Repo
 ######################

-Since version 3, *Scap* is now able to deploy any git-based repository from tin to any number of hosts.
+Since version 3, *Scap* is now able to deploy any git-based repository from our deployment server to any number of hosts.
 This deployment can happen in serial or in parallel.
 All that is necessary, aside from the configuration outlined here, is that the target hosts are accessible via SSH by the ``deploy_user`` from the ``deploy_host`` (the machine from which you run Scap).

 Scap configuration is loaded from several files via :func:`scap.config.load` function in the :mod:`scap.config` module.